 Non Voting Members of the Board

-Christine is a local resident and Chair of the CCG's Health Roundtable composed of local patients and voluntary organisations.
+Patrick is a local resident and Chair of the CCG's Health Roundtable composed of local patients and voluntary organisations.

 Fran’s professional background is in social work and safeguarding children, but her career has included periods in education and the voluntary sector.
 She became Director for Children and Young People’s Services and then Managing Director of all Community Health Services in Telford & Wrekin.

 As Executive Lead Commissioning Fran is responsible for developing robust service commissioning strategies and service developments that meet the CCG’s objectives and to lead on monitoring and management of CCG contracts for clinical services.

 Clive joined Telford & Wrekin Council in 1990 and has worked in children’s services as an Assistant Director from 2008 until January 2016, when he became responsible for fulfilling the responsibilities of the Statutory Director of Children’s Services (DCS) and ensuring that the statutory Director of Adult Social Services role is resourced and equipped to deliver its responsibilities.
 As DCS he has professional responsibility for the leadership, strategy and effectiveness of local authority children’s services and for securing the provision of services which address the needs of all children and young people, including the most disadvantaged and vulnerable, and their families and carers.

 Clive's role on the CCG Governance Board is to ensure that wherever possible the strategies of the CCG and the council link together.

 Alison has worked in management within the manufacturing industry in both Shropshire and the West Midlands, before securing a role as Scrutiny Manager at Telford and Wrekin Council in 2001.
 In 2009, she became Trust Secretary for NHS Telford and Wrekin.